Principles of Operational Excellence in Software Development

 Let’s look at the most powerful of these principles and practices.

 - User Stories — User stories have brought the customer back to the forefront of the stage.
 Technical staff can easily get distracted from what is essential and valuable for the customer to what is purely a technical matter to the customer is oblivious.

-- Frequent iterations — In the pre-Agile world, customers would have to wait months before setting their eyes on the new software.
+- Frequent iterations — Customers must wait months before focusing on the new software in the pre-Agile world.
 It was often the case that what they got was substantially different from what they had.
-Agile tries to resolve this problem with frequent software drops that allow valuable information to find its way back to the developers to adjust their requirements and design.
-The gains achieved are not small when we consider that unclear requirement is one of the top reasons for IT project failures.
+Agile tries to resolve this problem with frequent software drops that allow valuable information to be returned to the developers to adjust their requirements and design.
+The gains achieved are not small considering that unclear requirement is one of the top reasons for IT project failures.

 - Automation — Automation tools were not mature enough at Agile’s conception, but that has changed.
 Automation is a necessary tool for Agile to succeed, and it is impossible to release frequently and reliably without automating repetitive work, especially around building and testing.

 - Agile Architecture — Architecture is “what is important and hard to change”.
 So how does that work with Agile, where change is always welcome?
-Agile architecture is about shifting the question from What is the best design I can come up with?
+Agile architecture is about shifting the question from What is the best design I can develop?
 How can I design my architecture to make future changes feasible and easy to introduce?

 4.5 Principle 5: Focus on Business Value